TomSwan/mia-dev/README.md

 ## Menus in AsciiDoc

 The files in this repository demonstrate a simple but effective way to add menu bars to AsciiDoc documents with no HTML skills or add-ons required.
 As the screenshot shows, you can even build entire multi-page linked web sites using only [Asciidoctor](https://asciidoctor.org/) and a text editor.
+Also, as demonstrated, colors, fonts, and styles are fully programmable using CSS.

 ![mia-dev screenshot](screenshot.png)